superjenn/frontend-app/README.md

-# NiftyBank online application
+# Demo online application
-# WE built this to be purposedly vulnerable
+## Javascript app using React

-This project builds the NiftyBank App which you can find at https://app.niftybank.org
+This project builds the frontend App.
+Follow the standard react build scripts.

 There are multiple components to this app.

-Thanks for using this GitHub Action!

-:)
-Yay!